FredNeves95/Waiter-App-Backend/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project was created with the pourpose to improve my backend skills.
+This project was created with the purpose to improve my backend skills.

 It simulates a restaurant system, where:
 - Administration can create/edit/delete categories and its products